spinnaker-hackathon/github-actions/README.md

   - Need to move away from PAT authentication and start using OAuth App or GitHub App instead
   - Setup to make sure that the GitHub app can talk to Spinnaker.
 This app can be used to watch for events, etc.
 - Is [GitHub Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/) compatible with Spinnaker?
 If not, let's give that feedback to the GitHub team.
+- Ige's thoughts - using GitHub actions with Docker
+  -